QC2023-Group-3/QuantumMinigolf/README.md

 | `obstaclePresets` | Presets/obstacles you can initially choose from |
 | `defaults` | The default values for the game (Recommended not to change) |

+## Compiling

+To compile the program into an executable, we used [PyInstaller](https://pyinstaller.org/en/stable/).
+We have actually created a `.spec` file for those of you who wish to compile it yourselves.

+The following is a step-by-step guide if you wish to compile it youself:
+1. Install PyInstaller with `pip install PyInstaller`
+2. Run PyInstaller with `PyInstaller QuantumMinigolf.spec` *Note that capitalization is very important*
+3. After running, the executable should be locatable in the `build` folder.

 ## Contributing

-If you want to contribute to this project, please follow the guidelines below:
+If you want to cont.ribute to this project, please follow the guidelines below:

 1. Fork the repository
 2. Create a new branch for your changes